 HALO Open Art Studio added a surprise performer to the experience for Christmas 2020.
 The atelier was updated to be more Christmassy, and a holographic character of the Finnish artist Stig greeted and entertained the visitors.

-HALO's spring 2021 update takes the visitors to a new adventure
+HALO's spring 2021 update took visitors to a new adventure.

 Three of the paintings also got a new dimension.
 By clicking them, information about the Artwork opens.
 That's not new, but along with the info is a button leading to a 360 view.
 The views are from the places where the Artworks in question were painted at.

-HALO Open Art Studio is an excellent addition to the other augmented museums and virtual culture and art experiences we've had the honour to co-create!
+HALO Open Art Studio is an excellent addition to the other immersive online museums and virtual culture and art experiences we've had the honour to co-create!
 You can visit the other augmented museum tours here: